-

 - For very large private companies, the so-called “Wates Principles” encapsulate similar, albeit less prescriptive, disclosure requirements, including in relation to purpose and leadership, remuneration, and stakeholder relationships and engagement.
 The Wates Principles are optional and operate on an “apply and explain” basis.

 - For private equity investors and their portfolio companies, a separate set of reporting guidelines, known as the Walker Guidelines, exists.
+The Walker Guidelines are a set of voluntary requirements that promote transparency and disclosure in the private equity industry.
 Investor associations and proxy advisors regularly issue guidance and policies in relation to corporate governance and ESG matters, both for publicly traded companies and for companies in specific sectors.

 - For large publicly traded companies, the UK CGC provides disclosure and governance guidance on various corporate governance matters, including promulgating the company’s culture and mission statement and engagement with stakeholders generally and with the company’s workforce in particular.

-- For small and mid-sized publicly traded companies, other corporate governance codes include (most notably) the Quoted Companies Alliance (QCA) Corporate Governance Code which was recently updated in the last quarter of 2023.
+- For small and mid-sized publicly traded companies, other corporate governance codes include (most notably) the Quoted Companies Alliance Corporate Governance Code.

 Publicly traded companies are subject to further disclosure requirements.
-As noted in question 2 above, the FCA’s Listing Rules require listed commercial companies to “comply or explain” against the TCFD Recommendations, although, again as noted in question 2 above, for financial years beginning on or after 6 April 2022, a similar obligation applies to a broader range of entities with more than 500 employees.
+The FCA’s UK Listing Rules require listed commercial companies to “comply or explain” against the Task Force on Climate-Related Financial Disclosures (TCFD) Recommendations.
+For financial years beginning on or after 6 April 2022, a similar obligation applies to a broader range of entities with more than 500 employees.

-Additional regulations that will or may apply include the UK Market Abuse Regulation, the UK Prospectus Regulation, the Prospectus Regulation Rules and the specific rules of the relevant securities exchange.
-In January 2024, the Public Offers and Admissions to Trading Regulations 2023 were published, which replace the UK Prospectus Regulation on its repeal.
+Additional regulations that will or may apply includes the UK Market Abuse Regulation, the UK Prospectus Regulation (which is set to be replaced shortly with the new Prospectus Rules: Admission to Trading on a Regulated Market sourcebook), the Prospectus Regulation Rules and the specific rules of the relevant securities exchange.

 -